4 star newly refurbished 4 bedroom, 4 bathroom house with super sea views

 There are other good courses nearby - Stranraer Golf Club, Wigtownshire Golf Course and St Medan Golf Course near Port William - which made the headlines in 2014 as the most southerly golf club when the Ryder Cup played a flying visit as part of its 'Four Corners of Scotland' tour before the event teed off at Gleneagles.
 To round off a golf trip to the south west in style, the championship course at Turnberry is only an hour's drive up the coast.

 There are lots of walks right on your doorstep - a pretty walk across the golf course takes you into the Dunskey Estate, which has pretty woodland walks and beautifully restored walled garden to visit.
 There's a hedge maze designed to fox children and grown ups of all ages.
-The tea room is well worth a visit as the food is first class and on sunny days you can sit outside sheltered by the walled garden - it's a real sun trap.
+Stop at the tea room after a walk round the lovely gardens - you can sit outside sheltered by the charming walled garden - it's a real sun trap.

 Portpatrick sits at the gateway to the Southern Upland Way.
 From Cedar Lodge you can join the route on the cliffs above the harbour and walk along the coast enjoying beautiful views over the North Channel to Ireland and passing tempting sandy beaches including Laird's Bay and Killantringan.
 The first leg is just over 13 miles and takes you inland to Castle Kennedy.
 After having completed that, there are nine sections to complete the challenge to reach Cockburnspath on the east coast.